akupiec/auto-proxy/README.md

 **NOTES**

-There is possibility to ignore hash and always return same file, just rename ones generated file and set hash to *evil one* (#666)
+There is a possibility to ignore hash and always return same file, just rename generated one and set hash to *evil one* (#666)